I. Core Eligibility Requirements

 The Conventional 97 program is ideal if you:

-- Are buying a primary residence in Kansas City or Overland Park.
+- Are buying a primary 1-unit property in Kansas City or Overland Park.

-- Want to avoid the permanent costs of FHA mortgage insurance.
+- Want to preserve asset liquidity and avoid the permanent lifecycle cost of FHA mortgage insurance.

 START YOUR CONVENTIONAL 97 PRE-APPROVAL